swiftlang/swift-evolution/proposals/xxxx-ease-protocol-nesting.md

 - Structural types *may* capture generic type parameters, but not through a protocol

     Structural types can already have nested structural types which capture parameters from their parents, and this proposal does not change that.
-However if we consider the possible capture hierarchies when protocols are involved, one situation is notable:
+However if we consider the possible capture hierarchies when protocols are involved, one situation is noteworthy:

     ```swift
     struct Top<X> {
         protocol Middle {
             enum Bottom {
-                case howdy(X) // ERROR: Cannot capture 'X' from Top
+                case howdy(X) // ERROR: Cannot capture 'X' from Top<X>
             }

-            var bottomInstance : Bottom { get } // If it _was_ allowed, this reference would also capture 'X'
+            var bottomInstance : Bottom { get } // Would require capturing 'X'
         }
     }
     ```